 The storm straps (twenty metres long) can be used to give a large stretch tent extra protection against the wind.
 Using pegs, the storm straps are stretched transversely across the tent.
 This means the wind cannot blow the tent into the air and as a result the poles cannot fall down.
 Storm straps are available in white and black.
 The storm straps can be purchased separately.

 The straps are manufactured from strong nylon and keep the tent under tension.
 They pull the canvas on the corner and side clamps downwards, which gives the sides of the stretch tent a typical arched shape.
 You fit them at one end to the corner and side clamps and attach the other end firmly to the stakes.
 The straps are included in the tent set and have a tensile strength of 500 kg.

 There are two types of pegs included with the stretch tent.
-Thanks to the T-shaped head of the 50 cm long pegs, the tension strap remains perfectly in place.
-The tent set also contains several heavier pegs that are better able to resist the tension forces when several tension straps are attached to one peg.
+The 50 cm long pegs are used as anchoring points for a single tension strap, mostly at the corners.
+The tent set also contains several heavier pegs of 80 cm that are better able to resist the tension forces when several tension straps are attached to one peg, mostly at the sides.
+Tents of 10 x 10 m or bigger only include pegs of 80 cm to facilitate secure anchoring.
 Both types of peg are placed in the ground at an angle of 45°.

 The adaptor for wooden poles is screwed onto the top of the centre poles of the tent and the pole caps fit perfectly around it.
 This avoids the wooden poles coming into direct contact with the tent canvas.